Highly Capable Referral & Selection

 Any parent/guardian or educator may refer a student in grades 6 and 7 for program consideration during the nomination window.

-Students who are referred by December 8 will be assessed in early February during the regular school day for potential placement in the program the following school year.
+Students who are referred by December 4 will be assessed in February during the regular school day for potential placement in the program the following school year.

 Parents may refer students online here during the nomination window only.
-Paper forms are also available in the main office at each elementary and middle school.
 Students currently identified for HCP services do not need to reapply.